-In the middle of a packed Target parking lot, two young moms, who had met only minutes earlier, were in a full on embrace.
+In the middle of a packed Target parking lot, two young moms, who had met only minutes earlier, were in full embrace.

 Then, I did something my heart told me to do.

 I gave her my phone number and asked for hers.

 I shared with her that I lived close by and had lots of toys, coffee, and a nice playground near my house.